eporter19/solar-origin/README.md

 # solar-origin
-A video game project for the Franklin Institute by students at Science Leadership Academy at Beeber
+A video game project for the Franklin Institute by students at Science Leadership Academy at Beeber.